livejs/dotjs2016/script-sam.md

 Any 3D models seen within modV will use THREE.js.

+## modV: GLSL

+*Added from the slide*: OpenGL Shader Language, GLSL for short, can process pixel data on the GPU extremely fast.

 However, modV can also process anything drawn onto the screen as a WebGL texture and modify that using GLSL (OpenGL Shader Language) using the client's graphics processor.
 This allows for incredible effects that would otherwise not be possible using Canvas2D.